System FR as Foundations for Stainless: Introduction

 \section{Introduction}

-Automatically verifying the correctness of higher-order programs is a challenging problem that applies to most modern programming languages and proof assistants.
-Despite extensive research in program verifiers~\citep{IsabelleHOL,Coq,DBLP:conf/itp/000110,norell2007towards,DBLP:conf/plpv/Brady13,LiquidHaskell,Swamy2013,dafny} there remain significant challenges and trade-offs in checking safety and termination.
+Automatically verifying the correctness of higher-order programs is a long-standing problem that arises in most programming languages and proof assistants.
+Despite extensive research in program verifiers and proof assistants~\citep{IsabelleHOL,Coq,GordonMelham93HOL,DBLP:books/daglib/0022394,Harrison17HOLLightTutorial,DBLP:conf/itp/000110,norell2007towards,DBLP:conf/plpv/Brady13,LiquidHaskell,Swamy2013,dafny} there remain significant challenges and trade-offs in checking safety and termination.
 A motivation for our work are implementations that verify polymorphic functional programs using SMT solvers~\cite{SuterETAL11SatisfiabilityModuloRecursivePrograms,LiquidHaskell}.
-To focus on foundations, we look at simpler verifiers that do not perform invariant inference and are mostly based on unfolding recursive definitions and encoding of higher-order functions into SMT theories \cite{SuterETAL11SatisfiabilityModuloRecursivePrograms, VoirolKK15}.
-A recent implementation of such a verifier is the Stainless system~\footnote{\url{https://github.com/epfl-lara/stainless}}, which claims to handle a subset of Scala~\cite{OderskyETAL07ProgrammingScala}.
+To focus on foundations, we look at simpler verifiers that do not perform invariant inference and are mostly based on unfolding recursive definitions and encoding of higher-order functions into SMT theories \cite{SuterETAL11SatisfiabilityModuloRecursivePrograms, VoirolKK15,DBLP:conf/pldi/BlancK15}.
+A recent implementation of such a verifier is the Stainless system~\cite{Stainless}, which handles a subset of Scala~\cite{OderskyETAL07ProgrammingScala}.
 The goal of Stainless is to verify that function contracts hold and that all functions terminate.
-Unfortunately, the termination checking procedure is not documented to the best of our knowledge and even its soundness can be doubted.
-Researchers have shown~\cite{HupelKuncak16TranslatingScalaProgramsIsabelleHOLSystemDescription} how to map certain patterns of specified Scala programs into Isabelle/HOL to ensure verification, but the link-up imposes a number of restrictions on data type definitions and can certify only a fraction of programs that the original verifier can prove.
-This paper seeks foundations for verification and termination checking of functional programs with such a rich set of features.
+It was shown~\cite{HupelKuncak16TranslatingScalaProgramsIsabelleHOLSystemDescription} how to map certain patterns of specified Scala programs into Isabelle/HOL.
+Whereas this approach ensures soundness, it does not reuse the reasoning of Stainless and it can verify only some of the programs that Stainless verifier can prove.
+The present paper seeks to provide direct foundations for verification and termination checking of functional programs with a rich set of features for purely functional programming including non-monotonic data types.
+On the other hand, our calculus does not aspire to directly support effects for which there exist excellent other systems \cite{Swamy2013}.